isuru-yasantha/assignment/README.md

 #### Infrastructure Monitoring

-Enabling AWS ingrastructure monitoring is highly important.
-This can be achived using AWS native solution using AWS Cloudwatch and AWS SNS.
+Enabling AWS Infrastructure monitoring is highly important.
+This can be achived using AWS native solution of AWS Cloudwatch and AWS SNS.

 #### Web application Monitoring

-Application metrics can be monitored using publishing custom metrics to AWS Cloudwatch using custom developed scripts.
-If not, 3rd party monitoring tool can be utilised to achive this.
+Application metrics can be monitored by publishing custom metrics to AWS Cloudwatch using custom developed scripts.
+If not, 3rd party monitoring tool can be integrated to achive this.

 #### Endpoint Monitoring